MicrosoftDocs/mesh-docs/mesh/mesh-app/arr-content.md

 # Azure Remote Rendering (ARR) content

+[Azure Remote Rendering (ARR)](/azure/remote-rendering/) leverages the power of the Azure cloud to render high quality, interactive 3D content and streams it your devices in real time.
+With ARR, users can interact and collaborate with 3D content in amazing detail.

-If you want to load new Azure Remote Rendering (ARR) objects into a space, you will need to enable the **ARR** option in **Experimental Features** by going through the following steps:
+If you want to load new ARR objects into a space, you will need to enable the **ARR** option in **Experimental Features** by going through the following steps:

 1. Look at your hand to [bring up the menu](use-mesh.md#the-hand-menu), and press the **Main menu** button at the top.
 1. Go to **Settings** tab, and select **Experiments**.